|

 to hear how each company interpreted its role in the

 marketplace.
-In turn, Dittberner could challenge each
+In turn, TRI could challenge each

 company on competitive issues, evaluate trends, and gain